13 Anti-Aging Supplements To Help You Age Gracefully

-- You can get those same results from other actions, like improving your sleep quality and eating low-toxin, nutrient-dense foods.
-Longevity supplements just give your brain, body, and cells an extra edge.
+- You can also support healthy aging through other healthy habits, like improving your sleep quality and eating low-toxin, nutrient-dense foods.

 13 best anti-aging supplements

-Fisetin is a plant chemical with profound antioxidant properties.
+Fisetin is a plant chemical with significant antioxidant properties.
 Like other antioxidants, it helps protect your cells from free radicals.
-Why does that matter?
-Free radicals are caused by oxidative stress from factors like your diet, environment and sleep routine (or lack thereof).
+Free radicals are caused by oxidative stress from factors like your diet, environment and sleep routine.
 Over time, free radicals can impair cellular function, contribute to cellular damage and accelerate the effects of aging.

-That’s why you want plenty of diverse antioxidants in your diet—they help banish free radicals and keep you in fighting shape.
+That’s why you want plenty of diverse antioxidants in your diet—they help eliminate free radicals and maintain your health.

 2. Collagen protein

-Collagen supplements may seem like an obvious addition to your anti-aging supplement stack, but it’s worth repeating because collagen is the most abundant protein in the body.
+Collagen is the most abundant protein in the body.
 It gives structure to your skin, bones, muscles and connective tissue.
 It reduces fine lines and wrinkles, and improves the elasticity of your skin.

 3. Nicotinamide riboside

-One thing you’ll notice with almost all of these recommendations is that they increase the performance of your mitochondria—you know, the powerhouses of your cells.
-Nicotinamide riboside, a form of vitamin B, is a great longevity supplement.
-It protects your brain from toxins and stress and increases the ratio of two essential compounds called NAD+ and NADH.
+Nicotinamide riboside, a form of vitamin B, protects your brain from toxins and stress and increases the ratio of two essential compounds called NAD+ (nicotinamide adenine dinucleotide) and NADH.
 Your body uses NAD+ to protect your cells, maintain healthy sleep cycles and repair damaged DNA.
 When NAD+ picks up electrons and a charged hydrogen molecule, it becomes NADH.
 Then it drops them off as part of the cycle that turns your food into energy.

-Pyrroloquinoline quinone, or PQQ, is at the forefront of anti-aging science.
-It’s a micronutrient that acts as a potent antioxidant, protecting your cells from damaging free radicals and supporting your brain and heart.
-Studies show that PQQ supports learning and memory, protects your heart, and supports a healthy inflammation response and was found to protect the heart in animal research.
+Pyrroloquinoline quinone, or PQQ, is a micronutrient that acts as a potent antioxidant, protecting your cells from damaging free radicals and supporting your brain and heart.
+Clinical studies show that PQQ supports healthy cognitive function and a healthy inflammation response and was found to protect the heart in animal research.

 Also known as ALC or ALCAR, this brain-enhancing amino acid works by crossing the blood-brain barrier and acting as a powerful antioxidant.